-Under the DPA and GDPR, certain personal information is classified as “sensitive”.
+Under the GDPR, certain personal information is classified as “sensitive”.
 Sensitive data is information relating to physical or mental health, sex life, religious or philosophical beliefs, political opinions, membership of a Trade Union, biometric information, allegations of criminal offences and criminal convictions and offences.

 We minimise our holding and use of sensitive categories of personal information but, given the services we provide, there are times when we use it to understand our customers and their needs better, for example when providing accommodation for disabled persons, when resolving neighbourhood disputes involving alleged criminal activity or when helping someone to access other services.
 When we collect specific sensitive data we will notify you of how we will use it, including who it may be shared with, and seek your consent to this.